apache/activemq-artemis/docs/user-manual/en/using-server.md

 `bootstrap.xml` by default) references the specific broker configuration files.

--   `activemq-configuration.xml`.
+-   `broker.xml`.
 This is the main ActiveMQ configuration file.
 All the parameters in this file are described [here](configuration-index.md)